madeindra/signal-setup-guide/README.md

 ## FAQ
 Q: Will I be able to do ... with Signal?

 A: My suggestion is first you need to setup normal signal server and check if it will fulfill your need.

+Q: Can I subtitute AWS to MinIO?

+A: Someone did that in a pull request here: <a href="https://github.com/signalapp/Signal-Server/pull/76">Use MinIO instead of the AWS</a>

+Q: Can I subtitute Twilio to ... ?

+A: Yes, it is possible, you need to change TwilioSmsSender Class

 ## Cotributing
 You are welcome to contribute on this guide.
 If you have any questions please write an issues and I will try to help.